-Appliance Recycling: What Happens When…
+Appliance Disposal: What Happens When…

-After collection, appliances are processed – they are taken apart into individual components (copper tubing, wiring, motors, compressors) which can then be recycled separately.
-Once various components are removed the leftover metal gets sent to a metal shredding facility.
-From here, qualified scrap metal goes to mills and converted to steel (this process uses 74% less energy than making steel from virgin iron ore – neat!)
+After collection, appliances are separated into individual components (copper tubing, wiring, motors, compressors) for recycling.
+Once those components are removed, the leftover metal gets sent to a metal shredding facility.
+From here, qualified scrap metal goes to mills and converted to steel.
+This process uses 74% less energy than making steel from virgin iron ore!

 From there, all appliances go to the Onsite Electronics facility, in Stockton, California, about 86 miles from San Francisco.
 Onsite Electronics is a California Department of Toxic Substances Control (DTSC) Certified Recycler.
 This means there are technicians on site that specifically handle hazardous materials found in appliances.
 Once appliances arrive, they undergo the same basic recycling process described above.

 Appliance recycling is just one of the categories of electronic recycling at GreenCitizen.
 In fact, we take anything that plugs in the wall or runs on a battery.
 We refurbish and reuse everything we can and recycle the rest, all within 150 miles of the Bay area.

 Never ask the questions, “where to recycle printers” or “where to recycle my microwave” again.
 We’ll take them off your hands while being environmentally conscious.
 Build a better, more green world with us today!

 If you have any questions about appliance recycling or disposal, give us a call at (650) 493-8700.